jyleong/gatsby-jyleong/src/about/resume.md

 * Designed, built and integrated CI/CD with AWS Code Pipeline to build, test and release current front end and REST API increasing test coverage to 70%
 * Built a Flask web application as a testing infrastructure to schedule, compile, execute, measure and log builds to test the results of their new storage optimization analytics software
-* Created sensor simulation tool to simulate real appliance energy consumption with Java and automating it to provide reliable data for analytics developers
+* Created sensor simulation tool with Java to simulate real appliance energy consumption and automating its execution providing analytics developers an alternative dataset to test their models
-* Extended and refactored Python/Java/Jenkins automation framework on Scala REST API, streamlining the CI pipeline and providing more robust coverage
+* Extended and refactored Python/Java/Jenkins automation framework for public facing REST APIs, streamlining the CI pipeline and providing robust coverage before release

 __Schneider Electric__

 __Software Test Engineer Co-op | Burnaby, BC | Sept 2015 - Apr 2016__

-* Automated frontend tests with Python/Selenium for functional and requirements allowing team to move faster with confidence from regression tests
+* Automated front end regression testing with Python/Selenium allowing team to iterate with confidence
-* Refactored automation codebase by understanding the embedded system, leading to a system executing faster and outputting understandable information
+* Refactored embedded system automation codebase, leading to a system executing faster with readable output

 __SFU Ancillary Services__